-Allergic (hypersensitivity) reactions to a drug are relatively uncommon.
+Allergic (usually hypersensitivity) reactions to a drug are relatively uncommon.
 In contrast to other types of adverse drug reactions, the number and severity of allergic reactions do not usually correlate with the amount of drug taken.
-For people who are allergic to a drug, even a small amount of the drug can trigger an allergic reaction (see Overview of Allergic Reactions).
+For people who are allergic to a drug, even a small amount of the drug can trigger an allergic reaction (see Allergic Reactions: Introduction).
 These reactions range from minor and simply annoying to severe and life threatening.
-Examples are rashes and itching; fever; constriction of the airways and wheezing; swelling of tissues (such as the voice box [larynx] and the opening between the vocal cords that closes to stop the flow of air to the lungs [glottis]), which impairs breathing; and a fall in blood pressure, sometimes to dangerously low levels.
+Examples are

 Before prescribing a new drug, doctors usually ask whether a person has any known drug allergies.
-People who have had severe allergic reactions should wear a Medic Alert necklace or bracelet inscribed with their drug allergies.
+People who have had severe allergic reactions should wear a medical alert necklace or bracelet inscribed with their drug allergies.
 This information (for example, penicillin allergy) can alert medical and paramedical personnel in case of an emergency.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.